TritonDataCenter/triton/docs/operator-guide/headnode-migration.md

       Valid <dev> values are: ttya, ttyb, ttyc, ttyd, vga
 ```

-Once the boot process finished, login as user root with the root password
+Once the boot process finished the following login screen should be visible:
-specified in `root.password.RELEASE` text file (mentioned earlier).

-(at this point login screen below should be visible)

 ```
              _____